-Storage Units Transfer Rates
+Storage Units and Transfer Rates

 Storage and transfer numbers become much easier once you stop letting every source mix its own terminology.
 A drive can be sold in one unit, displayed in another and discussed in a third.
 A connection can be advertised in bits but judged by download tools in bytes.
 No wonder normal users feel the numbers shift under their feet.